clovisdanielcosta/netflix-interface/README.md

 ## :books: Learning

+  - Better understanding about style inheritance between elements in HTML structure.

 ## :small_orange_diamond: Sharing

 ## :small_orange_diamond: Customizing

+  - Use of video on open page to make user experience more comfortable.

 ## :small_orange_diamond: License

-This project is undet MIT license.
+This project is under MIT license.
 Open file [LICENSE](LICENSE.md) to details.
-The images in this project were maded by repo's owner or taken from another repo in the web with the right authorization of use.
+The images in this project were made by repo's owner or taken from another repo in the web with the right authorization of use.

 ## :small_orange_diamond: Thanks